 Borrowell CEO Graham has been committed to leveraging partnerships for long-term growth in the world of online lending saying:

 “Canadians expect technology to make experiences faster and more customer-friendly, from booking travel to online shopping,” and, “In the past few years, we’ve seen Canadians embrace our fast, fair and friendly approach to personal loans.
 We’re excited to be partnering with CIBC to bring this experience to more Canadians.”

 The two main competitors to Borrowell within the Canadian digital lending marketplace are Grow (formerly known as Grouplend) and Mogo.
 Grow offers loans from $1,000 to $30,000 on various fixed-rate loans, with terms up to five years.
 Their average loan term is 51 months.
 Much like Borrowell the company’s average APR is around 10-11%, and they also offer free credit scores and reporting via their RateTracker (a free service that sends you your updated details each month).

-Mogo is the oldest of the digital lenders and has more than 200,000 members.
-The call themselves a full-spectrum lender and offer loans up to $35,000 (with rates as low as 5.9% APR and reaching a ceiling of 45.9%).
+Mogo Loans is the oldest of the digital lenders and has more than a million members.
+They call themselves a full-spectrum lender and offer loans between 6 to 60 months (with rates ranging 9.9%-46.96%).
 The average Mogo borrower pays back their loan in three years.
 Much like the other two online lenders, Mogo customers get free customer updates.